janakanuwan/web-page-design/webpack-example-1/STEPS.md

 tutorialInfo();
 ```

-12. Open the `dist/index.html` in browser directly
+12. Open the `dist/index.html` in browser directly.
 > - What is the protocol used by browser to display the file?
 > - Are the images, style-sheets and JavaScripts loaded by browser?
 > - Can you perform server communication (e.g. AJAX)?